gms1/node-sqlite3-orm/README.md

 **Boolean** properties can either be mapped to 'TEXT' or to 'INTEGER' (default).
 On storing a boolean value **false** will be converted to '0' and **true** will be converted to '1', on reading '0' or 'false' will be converted to **false** and '1' or 'true' will be converted to **true**.
 All other values will result in **undefined**

-Other data types can be serialized to a database field of type TEXT in JSON format, by setting the option 'isJson' to true (see sample above).
+Other data types can be serialized to a database field of type TEXT in JSON format, by setting the option 'isJson' to **true** (see sample above).

+additional you have the possibility to apply your own serialze/deserialize functions by setting the 'transform' option.

 ## Connection pool